 James Patrick Kelly – The Edge of Nowhere

 A very well written post-singularity story that remains a bit too vague on the nature of the cognisphere (a knowledge base of everything human) to argue its point about human creativity convincingly.

 Stories whose conclusion is that there’s no free will always make a bit uncomfortable, but I think that’s the effect Chaing was aiming for in his story.
 But until I have a Predictor in my hands, I remain unconvinced that this is anything more than a philosophical thought-experiment.

 Michael Swanwick – Girls and Boys, Come Out to Play

 Very enjoyable story, an adventure in a far future Greece where someone is building a test run of gods that utilize pheromones.
 The dynamic between the two heroes Darger and Surplus reminds me a bit of Leiber’s famous fantasy duo, and I hope Swanwick writes enough stories with them to collect them in a book.

 Stephen Baxter – Lakes of Light

 The third expansion age of his Xeelee future history is one of the bleakest fictional environments, rivaled only by the likes of Warhammer 40k or Barton’s “Dark Sky Legion”.
-Yet amidst this dark background Baxter can still write a story that evokes genuine sense of wonder and awe, and shows that there are still little pockets of humanity left.
+Yet amidst this dark background, Baxter can still write a story that evokes a genuine sense of wonder and awe and shows that there are still little pockets of humanity left.
 Excellent story.

 Oliver Morton – The Albian Message